FeliciaAub/project-ominite/README.md

 Othello will use the **minimax alogrithm** for the AI in order to get the best move against the player.

-The heuristics for the algorithm is going to be based on how many players the discs has on the board.
+The heuristics for the algorithm is going to be based on:
+   1. How many pieces the AI has compared to the player?
+   2. How many AI pieces can the player not flip?
+   3. How much corners the AI has?
 The leaf node will occur in the minimax algorithm when the player wins or loses.

 # Usage
 Our game will requires python 3 and numpy to run.